 The financial report is a general purpose financial report, which has been prepared on a going concern basis in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards and other authoritative pronouncements of the Australian Accounting Standards Board.
-The financial report has been prepared on a historical cost basis.
+The financial report has been prepared on a historical cost basis except for financial assets measured at fair value through OCI.

 The amounts contained in the financial report have been rounded to the nearest \$1,000 (where rounding is applicable) where noted (\$000) under the option available to the Company under ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191.
 The Company is an entity to which this legislative instrument applies.
+The financial report is presented in Australian dollars which is also the Group's functional currency.